 Selling My Business has a proven track record of advising owner-managed businesses on a broad range of transactions, including exit strategies and disposals.
-Our expert team can handle the business-selling process and liaise with all relevant stakeholders to ensure investments are realised and a true value is achieved.
+Our expert team can handle the business selling process and liaise with all relevant stakeholders to ensure investments are realised and a true value is achieved.

-We help to answer these questions through sound planning, careful considerations and a wealth of experience which has seen £500m worth of company sales in the last ten years alone.
+We help to answer these questions through sound planning, careful considerations and a wealth of experience which has seen £500m worth of national business sales in the last ten years alone.

-"The vendor actually ultimately received twice as much for the sale of the second 50% shareholding than they did for the first 50% shareholding, therefore significantly exceeding initial expectations."How to sell a manufacturing business
+"The vendor actually ultimately received twice as much for the sale of the second 50% shareholding than they did for the first 50% shareholding, therefore significantly exceeding initial expectations."

 "The business was sold within six months of being appointed for four times the pre-tax profit which exceeded the vendor’s expectations."